 Avoiding Routine Check-Ups with Your Doctor

 Regularly visiting your doctor is important to managing your degenerative disc disease effectively.
-If you skip appointments it can lead to missed opportunities managing your symptoms and getting the treatment you need.
+If you skip appointments, it can lead to missed opportunities to manage your symptoms and get the treatment you need.

 Treatment Options for Degenerative Disc Disease